mssgill/dmtn-023/index.rst

   ln -s $CI_HSC_DIR/CALIB .

-This location will automatically searched by pipelines when looking for calibration data.
+This location will automatically be searched by pipelines when looking for calibration data.
 You can ignore all of the warnings you may see in the logs about failures to find calibration registries in other locations.

 Some of our processing steps require an external reference catalog, which is currently provided by an ``astrometry_net_data`` package that must be set up using `EUPS`_ (the same system used to set up and declare LSST software versions).  `ci_hsc`_ includes such a package.
 Before first use, it must be declared: